-.8 The distance between the measurement line and the vessel under test is to be recorded during all the segments (from COMEX to FINEX).
+.8 The distance between the measurement line and the vessel under test is to be recorded during all the segments.
+The GPS tracker is to be used.

 .9 Operating condition of the vessel should be recorded during the measurements.
 Operating condition should correspond to the normal operations of the vessel, i.e. all major equipment including main engine, auxiliary engine(s), AC plant(s), refrigeration plant and sea water pumps, should be functional during the measurements.
 Measurements to include as a minimum, vessel speed, equipment power in normal operating condition (percentage of full load).